Should you use DISC for Hiring?

 Adam Stamm

-The short answer is; no.
+The short answer is…. maybe.

 Determining a Candidate’s Fit

-Harvard Business Review conducted a 19-year study that watched the performance of over 360,000 individuals that were hired for sales roles to determine why certain candidates are successful over other candidates.
-This study was monumental because it offered direct evidence on how our biases might hinder us from finding the best candidate for a particular role.
-The study showed that the following characteristics were poor indicators of success:
+Harvard Business Review conducted a 19-year study that monitored the performance of over 360,000 individuals hired for sales roles to determine why specific candidates are more successful than other candidates.

 • Age